Austerlitz’s Accomplishments!

 Our Story

 The town of Austerlitz encompasses a rich and varied landscape that inspired writers Edna St. Vincent Millay and Mary Oliver, and continues to engender reverence for nature amongst its current residents.
 The Town Board of Austerlitz, in its stewardship of its incredible natural resources, has a history of valuing sustainability and climate consciousness in its policy-making.
-In 2019 Austerlitz became a certified NYSERDA Clean Energy Community and in April 2020, the Town Board of Austerlitz, NY, voted unanimously to become a NYS Climate Smart Community (CSC Action PE1).
+In 2017, the Town Board of Austerlitz voted unanimously to take the pledge and become a NYS Climate Smart Community (CSC Action PE1).
+In 2019 Austerlitz became a certified NYSERDA Clean Energy Community and in April 2020, the Climate Committee was formed.

-The Austerlitz Climate Committee, which focuses on the DEC Climate Smart Communities program and also NYSERDA Clean Energy Communities, includes Greg Vogler, chair, who serves on the Austerlitz Town Board, Jere Wrightsman, also a town board member, Tim Stalker, who is on the Columbia County Planning Board, and Cara Humphrey, Austerlitz’s representative on the Columbia County Environmental Management Council since March 2019 and Vice President of Sales at Neighborhood Sun (a community solar company) and Paige Ruane, Co-Founder of Partners for Climate Action and Co-Director of the Local Champions program
+The Austerlitz Climate Committee, which focuses on the DEC Climate Smart Communities program and also NYSERDA Clean Energy Communities, includes Jere Wrightsman, Chair, who serves on the Austerlitz Town Board, Chris Schober, also a town board member, Tim Stalker, who is on the Columbia County Planning Board, and Cara Humphrey, Austerlitz’s representative on the Columbia County Environmental Management Council since March 2019 and Vice President of Sales at Neighborhood Sun (a community solar company) and Paige Ruane, Co-Founder of Partners for Climate Action and Co-Director of the Local Champions program.
+The committee continues to grow and now includes residents Jennifer Thompson, Jonathan Miller, Jeff O’Donnell, and James Oates.

 In 2021, the town received a generous grant from a resident to hire a Climate Smart Coordinator (CSC Action PE1).
 DeeAnn Veeder, an Austerlitz community member, was the first to serve in this capacity.
 DeeAnn, under the direction of Haley Balcanoff, Tara Donaldio, and Jill Henck of the Capital District Regional Planning Commission (CDRPC), led Austerlitz in an important first step in its CSC journey, the greenhouse gas (GHG) inventory measuring the emissions of municipal operations (CSC Action PE2).
 In June 2021 the town submitted this accounting, analysis, and report of the GHG emissions resulting from the day-to-day government operations in Austerlitz.
 The town also completed a municipal buildings energy benchmarking analysis (CSC Action PE3).